mzattera/predictive-powers/docs/index.md

 	  * gpt-3.5-turbo
 	  * gpt-3.5-turbo-0613

-  * "Parallel" function callong (or "tool calls") allows developers to provide a list of tools, of which functions are just a specific case.
+  * "Parallel" function calling (or "tool calls") allows developers to provide a list of tools, of which functions are just a specific case.
      Models supporting parallel function calls can return multiple tool invocations in a single response, improving efficiency.
      Parallel function calling mode is supported on the following models (at the time of writing):